Manga / Shigurui

 - Tiger Versus Dragon: Kogan Iwamoto and after him Gennosuke Fujiki symbolise the Tiger while Seigen Irako symbolizes the Dragon.

-- The Unreveal: We never see how Fujiki lost his arm, what happened to Ushimata, or the fight between Fujiki and Irako in the anime.
+- In the anime, we never see how Fujiki lost his arm, what happened to Ushimata, or the fight between Fujiki and Irako.

 - Villain Protagonist: Sort of.
 It's open to debate whether any of the characters are technically a hero.

 - What the Hell, Hero?: Fujiki are you really just going to sit there as Mie is about to be raped?
-Yes, yes you are.
-Resident jerkass Irako Seigen is the only one to oppose this.
+Yes, you are.
+Resident JerkAss Irako Seigen is the only one to oppose this.